Hawiyat Najim Park Bimmah Sinkhole Oman

 Photograph ©2015 by Brian Cohen.

-Despite its quiet yet striking beauty, it was time for me to leave the sinkhole and head over to Wadi Shab.
+Despite its quiet yet striking beauty, the time had arrived for me to leave the sinkhole and head over to Wadi Shab.

 Photograph ©2015 by Brian Cohen.